DataChemE/generative-opthalmology/README.md

 ## Data Source

-The data used in this project is from the Brazilian Multilabel Ophthalmological Dataset (BRSET), available on Physionet.
+The data used in this project is from the Brazilian Multilabel Ophthalmological Dataset, available on Physionet.
 Due to data use agreements, the dataset is not included in this repository.

 ## Ethical Considerations